The Forensic Medicine program offers both a Thesis and a Non-Thesis option. Both are 37-credit Master of Science degrees.

 ***Thesis students must take a minimum of 6 credit hours of GMS6971 in order to meet the Graduate School’s thesis requirements.
 They may take more if they so choose, however students may not take all 6 credit hours in the same semester and may not register for more than 4 credits of GMS6971 in any single semester.
 All thesis students must be registered for 3 credits of GMS6971 in their graduating semester in order to meet the requirements of the UF Graduate School.

 It is the responsibility of the student to contact the Program Director, Dr. Lerah Sutton, directly via email no later than the end of their second semester in the program to state their intent to complete a thesis.
 This email must also contain a project proposal that must be approved prior to beginning work on the thesis track.
+Students will not be eligible to register for GMS6905: Literature Review or GMS6971: Thesis Research without an approved thesis project proposal.

 We recommend the following course planning structure for students on the thesis track.